- 436 views

 - Outdoor enthusiasts can complement their whale watching with a tour of the majestic Blue Mountains and its surrounding national parks.

 Whale watching in Sydney combines one of the world’s great cities with fabulous marine life spotting opportunities.
-For anyone interested in encounters with the gentle giants of the oceans, whale watching in Sydney is a “must do” experience to add to your bucket list in this fabulous city.
+For anyone interested in encounters with the gentle giants of the oceans, whale watching in Sydney is a “must do” experience to add to your Australia tour.